Jymit/jymit/README.md

 - 😄 Pronouns:
 -->
 - 🤔 It's pronouced jim-it
-- 💻 In the past ive worked closely on full stack Open Source Software notably @ [Zimbra](https://www.zimbra.com/), [Elastic](https://www.elastic.co/)
+- 💻 In the past ive worked closely on full stack Open Source Software Engineering notably @ [Zimbra](https://www.zimbra.com/), [Elastic](https://www.elastic.co/)
-- 🛡️ At present working in Defensive Security Engineering, which I enjoy learning about the offensive and defensive
+- 🛡️ At present working in SOC Security Engineering at Scale
 - 🔭 I’m working on consolidating some years of notes ive used for work and fun into an organised tidy space.
 Oh and trying to drop daily commits in 2022.
 Clearly missed a bunch due to unplanned circumstances
 - 🌱 I currently have an interest in learning macOS security (R&D)
 - 🤔 To which, I’m always looking for any new knowledge to do with macOS internals and security - Hoping to attend [OBTSv5](https://objectivebythesea.org/v5/) later this year - cerveza!